[For AWS Beginners] A Quick Guide to Amazon S3

 Requests and Data Retrieval Requests include GET/PUT/POST/LIST/COPY/SELECT/DELETE, and charges are based on the number of requests You can use 20,000 GET requests, 2,000 PUT/COPY/POST/LIST requests, and 15GB of data transfer free per month for one year

-Uploading (receiving) to S3 is free.
+Uploading to (and receiving from) S3 is free.

 Management and Analysis You are charged for storage management features and analytics enabled on buckets in your account